tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 > I can&rsquo;t untie that knot with one hand.

 The meanings of words, their order, the context of who is speaking and where they are, along with many other details, come into play to turn that sentence into structured information in our head.
-It is our brain's language processing abilitythat converts the often messy structure of words into meaningfulness.
+It is our brain's language processing ability that converts the often messy structure of words into meaningfulness.
 Were language more structured we might say this sentence as

 > Not \[I \[Able \[\[\[Make \[Not \[Tied\]\]\] \[That knot\]\] \[With One Hand\]\]\]\]